In this section

 Raising kids is one of the toughest and most fulfilling jobs in the world — and the one for which you might feel the least prepared.

-Here are nine child-rearing tips that can help you feel more fulfilled as a parent.
+These 9 child-rearing tips can help you feel more fulfilled as a parent.

 Kids start developing their sense of self as babies when they see themselves through their parents' eyes.
 Your tone of voice, your body language, and your every expression are absorbed by your kids.
 Your words and actions as a parent affect their developing self-esteem more than anything else.